Atmosphere/atmosphere-extensions/kafka/modules/README.md

             <version>2.3.x</version>
         </dependency>
 ```
+Version 0.8.2.0+ is supported.

-You can configure Kafka using a properties file and adding in you web.xml:
+You can configure Kafka using a properties file and adding it in your web.xml:

 ```xml
         <init-param>